March 8 - 28, 2018

-Our annual SPARK Festival will feature five productions along with workshops and a host of free events.
+Our annual SPARK Festival will feature six productions along with workshops and a host of free events.

 Season Ticket holders can purchase a SPARK Pass to save on these shows.
-Single tickets for SPARK shows go on sale in the fall.
+Single tickets for SPARK shows are on sale now.
 Drop us a line if you ‘d like us to email you when single tickets go on sale.

 The 2018 SPARK Festival is generously supported by